Boiler CTF TryHackMe Walkthrough

 http://10.10.140.202/joomla/_test/index.php?plot=;ls

-To read the contents of this file, the cat command must be used from the URL itself.
+To read the contents of this file, use the cat command from the URL itself.
 The contents of the log file include credentials for the basterd user.

 http://10.10.140.202/joomla/_test/index.php?plot=;cat log.txt basterd superduperp@$$

 Using the credentials that were located inside the log.txt file, it was possible to log in as basterd user via SSH.
-The SSH port was detected at 55007 by the nmap in the beginning.
-After connecting to the ssh, the contents of the directory were listed using the ls command.
+Nmap detected the SSH port at 55007 in the beginning.
+Then, after connecting to the SSH, I listed the contents of the directory using the ls command.
 It located a shell file by the name of the backup.sh.

 ssh basterd@10.10.140.202 -p 55007 superduperp@$$ ls